First-Year, Undeclared, Bachelor of University Studies, and students transitioning between majors are advised at the Gateway Student Success Center.

 Special Collections and Archives

 The library's Special Collections and Archives offers an abundance of unique materials which document the history and development of the Colorado Plateau in a variety of disciplines, with an emphasis on the Colorado River and Grand Canyon, Native American history and culture, land use, the environment, and economic development.
 The collection includes a wide array of materials, from manuscripts to maps, from audio to video, from periodicals to photographs.
 The department also houses the University Archives.
-Visit the archives in person or via the web at nau.edu/library/specoll to tour digital exhibits or access materials online.
-Information about jobs and internships is also available.
+Visit the archives in person or via the web to tour digital exhibits or access materials online.

 du Bois Conference Center, First Floor

-Postal Services will send you an e-mail when your box has been assigned .The e-mail will direct you to our web site where your will be able to access your PO Box number ,combination and how to address your mail.
-There are signs by the boxes instructing students on how to use the combinations.
+Postal Services will send you an e-mail when your box has been assigned .The e-mail will direct you to our website where your will be able to access your PO Box number, combination, and how to address your mail.
+There are signs by the PO boxes instructing students on how to use the combinations and a video is located on the NAU Postal Services website.
 More than one person could be assigned to a mailbox.
+If you would prefer a private PO box, you can rent one online.

-Mail arrives at 8:00 a.m.
-All mail is in the boxes by 2:00 p.m.
-Please visit our website for: box information and combos, online forwarding, and information on how to address your mail for the following carriers: USPS, FEDEX, UPS, and DHL.
+Mail arrives at 8:00 am and all mail is in the boxes by 10:00 am.
+Please visit our website for: box information and combinations, online forwarding, and information on how to address your mail for the following carriers: USPS, FedEx, UPS, and DHL.

 Flagstaff, AZ 86011